xia-whennig/PN-Releases/README.md

 Notes
 - For first time users, please also see the [Quick Start guide](./release_packages/PixieNet_QuickStart.pdf)
-- The PSA firmware requires the unit to be specifically licensed for the pulse shape analysis and constant fravtion timing functions.
+- The PSA firmware requires the unit to be specifically licensed for the pulse shape analysis and constant fraction timing functions.
 There is no physical difference in the hardware.
 - Typically, the software (sw-arm-pn) is the same for all firmware variants.
-FW/SW versions that vary only with the last digit can be assumed to be compatible.
+FW/SW versions that vary only with the last digit of the ID can be assumed to be compatible.
-- To download, click on the link, then the download button in the github page
+- To download, click on the link, then on the download button in the github page

 ## Older releases